hope205/linkedin_scraper/article.md

 The main function takes in the title, location and data_name parameters.
 Furthermore, we used the [Urllib](https://docs.python.org/3/library/urllib.html) library to encode the base URL and its parameters into a format that can be used to make requests to the web.

-Now that we have encoded the URL, the next step for us is to set up the playwright crawler to take in your custom-defined routers.
+Now that we have encoded the URL, the next step for us is to adjust the generated router to handle linkedin job postings.

 ### Routing your Crawler

-We will be making use of two routers for your application.
-These routes include:
+We will be making use of two handlers for your application:

 * **Default handler**

-The `default_handler` route is the fallback route that handles the start URL
+The `default_handler` handles the start URL

 * **Job listing**

-The `job_listing` route extracts the individual job details.
+The `job_listing` handler extracts the individual job details.

 The Playwright crawler is going to crawl through the job posting page and extract the links to all job postings on the page.